 Monica O. Montgomery | Founder & President

-appearances on major networks: CBS, NBC, Fox, C-Span, PBS Newshour, The Washington Post, Smithsonian Magazine, Humans of New York, Watch The Yard, Hyperallergic, and Radio One.
+authority and engagement strategies.
+Notably she has shared stages with FLOTUS Jill Biden and Artist Theaster Gates and has been featured in media appearances on major networks: CBS, NBC, Fox, C-Span, PBS Newshour, The Washington Post, Smithsonian Magazine, Humans of New York, Watch The Yard, Hyperallergic, and Radio One.

 Dennis Maurice Dumpson (he/him) is the Founder and Principal Consultant of #InvestBLK, a boutique racial equity and strategic planning firm dedicated to empowering Black and Brown leaders through coaching, strategy, and trust-based funding.
 He is also the Chief External Affairs Officer at Let’s Get Ready, a national nonprofit serving over 25,000 students on their journey to and through college.